Bobby Wellins: Biography

 Robert Coull Wellins was born into a showbiz family living in The Gorbals, Glasgow; he later lived in Carnwadric and attended Shawlands Academy.
 Wellins studied alto saxophone and harmony with his father Max, and also played piano and clarinet when young.
 He joined the RAF as a musician playing tenor sax.
 After demobilisation, he played with a few Scottish bands before moving to London in the mid-1950s.
 He was a member of Buddy Featherstonhaugh's quintet between 1956 and 1957, together with Kenny Wheeler.
+He performed in the US with Vic Lewis in 1958.
 Around that time, Wellins also joined drummer Tony Crombie's Jazz Inc., where he first met pianist Stan Tracey, joining Tracey's quartet in the early 1960s.
 Wellins also worked with Lionel Grigson in 1976.
 At the end of the 1970s he was a member of the Jim Richardson Quartet.

 In the mid-1970s, Wellins led his own quartet with pianist Pete Jacobsen, bassist Adrian Kendon (replaced later by Ken Baldock, and then Andy Cleyndert in the 1980s) and drummer Spike Wells.
 In the 1980s, Wellins formed a quintet with fellow sax player Don Weller and then with guitarist Jim Mullen; the former group included Errol Clarke on piano, Cleyndert on bass and Wells on drums, while the latter featured Pete Jacobsen on piano.
 Following this group, Wellins led various quartets, which included players such as Liam Noble on piano, Simon Thorpe on bass and Dave Wickens on drums.
 Later, Wellins renewed his association with drummer Spike Wells with a quartet featuring Mark Edwards on piano and Andrew Cleyndert on bass.

+Wellins also taught in the jazz department at West Sussex Institute of Higher Education.